 Within a modern, regional campus, The Department of Music at the University of Michigan Flint offers students a smaller, personalized University of Michigan experience as they work toward earning their degree.
 For nearly 40 years, the experienced faculty have created an environment that fosters the very best of student talent and creativity.
 Students who graduate from the Music Program at UM-Flint go on to outstanding careers and experiences as performers, teachers, and artistic visionaries.
 At UM-Flint, you will make music as you begin to make a foundation for your future.
 Accredited by the National Association of Schools of Music ...
 MORE

-Enrique Diemecke, Flint Symphony Orchestra Music Director and Conductor, will speak to UM-Flint music students Friday, January 16, 2015 during performance class at 11:00 AM in 164 French Hall.
-In the past, Mr. Diemecke has shared his insights on the music for the upcoming FSO concert, expression in music, performing with passion, and tips on being better musicians.
-Join us!
+Enrique Diemecke, Flint Symphony Orchestra Music Director and Conductor, addressed UM-Flint music students Friday, January 16, 2015 during performance class in French Hall.
+Mr. Diemecke has shared his insights on the music for FSO concerts, expression in music, performing with passion, and tips on being better musicians.
+Thank you, Mr. Diemecke.

 UM-Flint and UM-Ann Arbor music faculty, with percussionist Pepe Espinosa, are teaming up to play Latin jazz at the 2015 Jazz Education Network Conference in San Diego.
 The group will perform the music of Chucho Valdez, Orlando Valle, Clare Fischer, originals and more.